joergleh/CulturalTransfer-UdeA-Tue-DataSprint2/README.md

 # CulturalTransfer-UdeA-Tue-DataSprint2

-Code and Data pertaining to the analysis of 12 Colombian cultural magazines
+This repository comprises the data of 12 Colombian cultural magazines collected by members of the research group "Colombia: Tradiciones de la Palabra", R-Code for the exemplary analysis of these data, some results as well as two interactive visualizations.